bgigiolio/Cooking-HS/README.md

 Of course, additional users can be made thorough the sign-up page.

-(TODO) which requests to make to the server to create an admin user PATCH /api/users/:id with query: {admin: true}
+The requests to make to the server to create an admin user:
+* PATCH /api/users/:id
+* with query: {admin: true}

 # Important Commands
 * `yarn start` for local web server
 * `node server.js` for database

+# Instructions on running app

+## Running locally
+* Go into "team38/cookinghs/client/src/shared/basedUrl.js" and comment out line 3 or `export const baseUrl = "https://cookinghs.herokuapp.com/"` line and uncomment line 1 or `// export const baseUrl = "http://localhost:5000/"`
+* `yarn start` in "team38/cookinghs/" folder
+* `node server.js` in "team38/cookinghs/" folder

+## Running via deployed link
+* You can access the deployed website via the following link: https://cookinghs.herokuapp.com/

 # Website Components